JereKuusela/valheim-world_edit_commands/publish/README.md

 # World Edit Commands

-Adds new client side commands for advanced world editing.
+Adds new commands for advanced world editing.

 Install on the admin client (modding [guide](https://youtu.be/WfvA5a5tNHo)).